Why a checklist matters more than a brochure

 Revisado por Dra.
 Claudia Labastida Salazar · 2026-05-27

 There is no single "fair price" — costs vary legitimately with cell count, number of sessions, indication, and ancillary therapies.
 The right question is not "how cheap is the protocol?" but "is the price documented, all-inclusive, in writing, before any deposit?"
-A protocol that is $5,000 with hidden add-ons can be more expensive than a $12,000 all-inclusive program with full follow-up.
+A lower-priced protocol with hidden add-ons can end up costing more than a higher all-inclusive program with full follow-up.
 Compare written quotes side by side, line item by line item.

 Revisado por Dra.
 Claudia Labastida Salazar · 2026-05-27